-(Updated Oct.
-6, 2020) This webpage will be updated regularly as new questions are submitted.
+(Updated Dec.
+9, 2020) This webpage will be updated regularly as new questions are submitted and information is shared.
 Please refer back to it often.
 If you have a question that is not answered here, please email Communications Specialist Tara Mitchell at email@example.com.

 Full Reopening School Plan submitted to the state on July 31.
 It’s important to keep in mind that the Reopening Plan will continue to be developed/modified on a regular basis as new information becomes available and state decisions are made.
 We urge you to check this webpage often for updates.
 We will date stamp the information that was updated.